Class 5 - Summer Term 1

 We shall be making, tasting and evaluating some tempting Turkish delight as a mini Design Technology project and practising our sewing skills in the lead up to Christmas.

-Along with improving our sketchbook skills, we are looking at art in nature and studying classical artists, such as Gainsborough; comparing these with modern artists such as Andy Goldsworthy.
+Along with improving our sketchbook skills, we are looking at art in nature and studying classical artists, such as Gainsborough; comparing these with modern artists.
 In particular, we will be studying trees and creating our fantasy tree pictures.

 Fly Me to the Moon!